vgrafe/jest-reports/README.md

-# Couette your test coverage
+# Get insights on your tests

-Because why not

 - blazing AND fast
   - caches node_modules properly so you don't have to